 Commentary from Doctors’ Statements That Surprised Me

-- In teaching hospitals, from first year through fifth year, surgical residents perform nearly 1,000 operations while they are learning, making it important to make sure you know and trust who will be holding your surgical knife
+In teaching hospitals, from the first year through the fifth year, surgical residents perform nearly 1,000 operations while they are learning, making it important to make sure you know and trust who will be holding your surgical knife.

 How do you react when a sudden pain comes on you?
 If you choose to do nothing right away, how long do you tolerate a pain that does not go away, or gets worse?
 What is your general attitude about visiting doctors?

 If you are older, men, especially, are known for being sheep to surgeons, questioning nothing, just following along the surgeon’s surgery street.
 Women, especially, are known for keeping their pains to themselves, avoiding doctors as long as tolerable, and some older women have a high level of tolerance.

 My father’s reasoning was man-simple, I wouldn’t trust my doctors to run my business, why would I expect them to trust me to run theirs?
 He had few words to say in conversations with doctors, rarely contacted doctors between appointments, toughed out complications and side effects.

 Does his argument sound spot-on to you?
 Sharpen your sword of logic instead of letting a medical degree rob you of your common sense.
 Who did he put in control of his health?
 The doctor!
 Certainly, up to a point, we all must do this, but not by totally relinquishing control.